contao/docs/docs/dev/guides/backend-routes.md

 ---
-title: "Backend Routes"
+title: "Back End Routes"
 description: "Custom routes within the Contao back end."
 ---

-## Adding custom backend routes
+## Adding custom back end routes

-You can use the Contao backend to display content generated in your own custom Controllers.
+You can use the Contao back end to display content generated in your own custom Controllers.
 This way you can develop custom extensions without the need to use DCA configuration.
 The following example can be changed according to your own setup.
 For example you're not obliged to use the annotation configuration for your routes you could use